MelonKony/millmint/site/factbook/world/locations/ns-morocos.md

 aliases:
 - /ns-morocos/
 ---
-**Naval Station Morocos**, located on the Verde island of Morocos, serves as a nuclear refuelling and supply station of the [[Vekllei]] [[marine|Marine Services]] in the [[verde|Commonwealth Verde]].
-Established in 2054, the station was originally built to support the increased fuelling demands of Vekllei nuclear naval vessels in the eastern Atlantic.
-Its strategic position at the crossroads of Atlantic shipping routes also made it a vital position for monitoring regional trade and bolstering the federalisation of the Verde archipelago.
+<span class="fi fi-maritime-service fis"></span> **Naval Station Morocos**, located on the Verde island of [[Morocos]], serves as a nuclear refuelling and supply station of the [[Vekllei]] [[marine|Marine Services]] in the [[verde|Commonwealth Verde]].
+Established in 2054 to support the increased operational tempo of Vekllei nuclear naval vessels in the eastern Atlantic, the station occupies a strategic position at the crossroads of Atlantic shipping routes.
+The facility played a crucial role in the federalisation process of the Verde archipelago, providing both maritime security and economic integration for the region.

-The station is equipped with docking, refuelling, and maintenance facilities.
-It supports regional naval patrols, anti-smuggling operations, and search-and-rescue missions in the expansive Atlantic waters.
-The station also serves as a training centre for the Verdean component of the maritime service, primarily for coastal defence and maritime surveillance.
+The station specialises in nuclear vessel support operations, featuring advanced docking, refuelling, and maintenance facilities specifically designed for nuclear-powered warships.
+Beyond its technical capabilities, the installation serves as a regional training centre for the Verdean component of the maritime service, focusing on coastal defence and maritime surveillance operations.
+The facility also coordinates regional naval patrols, anti-smuggling operations, and search-and-rescue missions across the expansive eastern Atlantic waters.
+While [*Palm*](/palm-class/)-class submarine-chasers are designated as the station's home vessels, ongoing renovations to the automatic dry-dock have temporarily relocated their servicing to [[ns-java|Naval Station Java]].

-The station serves as the home station of [*Palm*](/palm-class/)-class submarine-chasers, but they have been serviced at [[ns-java|Naval Station Java]] while the renovations of the automatic dry-dock at Morocos are underway.
+{{<note table>}}
+**Resident [[Maritime Service]] Vessels (Home Fleet)**

+* [*Palm*](/palm-class/)-class Submarine Chasers *[Currently serviced at NS Java during dry-dock renovation]*
+{{</note>}}

+{{<note table>}}
+**Resident [[Littoral Service]] Vessels (Africa Command)**

+* 2 Medium Customs Cutters
+* 1 Medium Ocean Tugboat
+{{</note>}}